Poe Dameron: The Force Awakens

-The Last Jedi (2017)
+The Last Jedi

-In Star Wars: The Last Jedi (2017), shortly after the destruction of Starkiller Base, the Resistance evacuates their base on D'Qar as the First Order closes in.
-Poe leads a counterattack on the First Order to give the last Resistance fighters more time board the transports.
-When they do so, Leia orders Poe to pull back, but he insists that they seize the opportunity to destroy one of the First Order's Dreadnoughts, and calls in a team of bombers.
-While they are successful in taking out the ship, all of the bombers are destroyed and their crews killed, and Leia demotes Poe to captain for his recklessness and unwillingness to follow orders.
-The First Order soon attacks again, having tracked the Resistance through lightspeed, a feat previously believed to have been impossible.
-The attack claims the lives of nearly all of the Resistance's leadership and renders Leia unconscious.
-While Poe assumes that he will become the acting general, Leia is instead replaced by Vice Admiral Holdo (Laura Dern), who dismisses his suggestions due to his earlier reckless actions.
-Poe concocts a plan with Finn and mechanic Rose Tico (Kelly Marie Tran) to disable the First Order's tracker from within their lead Star Destroyer, but keeps the operation a secret from Holdo.
-Discovering that Holdo's plan is to have the Resistance forces abandon their vulnerable cruiser, Poe stages a mutiny.
-Finn, Rose, and BB-8 fail to disable the tracker, and an awakened Leia stops Poe's mutiny and resumes command though both Leia and Holdo express respect for Poe's daring.
-Leia later reveals to Poe that Holdo's plan was always to use the cruiser to draw the First Order off while the transports escaped undetected.
-The transports take the Resistance forces to an abandoned base on the planet Crait, where they transmit a distress signal to their allies.
-Poe leads an offensive against the invading First Order, but is unable to stop their assault.
-As Luke faces off against Ren, Poe leads the remaining members of the Resistance to escape through an uncharted passage.
-He is among those who flee with Rey (Daisy Ridley) on the Millennium Falcon.
+The Last Jedi (2017) begins shortly after the destruction of Starkiller Base.
+As the First Order closes in on the Resistance headquarters, Poe leads a counterattack to give the Resistance time to evacuate.
+Once the transports are away, Leia orders Poe to pull back, but he insists that they seize the opportunity to destroy the First Order Dreadnought.
+His team of bombers succeed in taking out the ship, but all the crews are killed.
+Leia demotes Poe to Captain for recklessness and disobeying orders.
+Using a tracking device, the First Order pursues the Resistance through hyperspace and mounts another attack, which claims the lives of most of the Resistance leadership and renders Leia unconscious.
+Poe assumes he will be named acting general, but Leia instead promotes Vice Admiral Holdo, who dismisses Poe's suggestions due to his earlier reckless actions.

+Poe concocts a plan with Finn and the mechanic Rose Tico to disable the tracking device, but keeps the operation a secret from Holdo.
+When he discovers that Holdo plans to abandon a vulnerable ship, Poe stages a mutiny.
+Finn and Rose fail to disable the tracker, and an awakened Leia stops Poe's uprising and resumes command.
+Despite his disobedience, both Leia and Holdo express admiration for Poe's daring.
+The Resistance forces then arrive on the planet Crait, where Poe leads an unsuccessful offensive against the First Order.
+While Luke distracts Ren, Poe leads the remaining members of the Resistance in an escape through an uncharted passage.

-In an early version of the script, Poe accompanies Finn to Canto Bight, but writer/director Rian Johnson found the storyline flat when he realized their dialogue was interchangeable.
-This led to the creation of the character Rose Tico, who would challenge and contrast with Finn.
+In The Last Jedi, Poe was originally going to accompany Finn on his mission to Canto Bight.
+The film's director, Rian Johnson, realized the dialogue of the two characters was interchangeable, which resulted in what he called a "flat" storyline.
+He created the character Rose to challenge and contrast with Finn, and made her his companion instead.